 Wahoo NE, 5th Street with paved streets 1920

-Before the arrival of settlers, a Pawnee Indian village, containing 50 or more lodges covering a four-block area, was located in what is now the southeast part of Wahoo.
+Before the arrival of settlers, a Pawnee Indian village with 50 or more lodges in a four-block area was located in what is now considered the Southeast part of Wahoo.

-Originally the village was called “Leesville” for its founders, but was soon renamed “Wauhoo.”
-It is thought that word comes from the name of a bush which grew along nearby creeks and was used by the Oto for medicinal purposes.
-The “u” was dropped from the spelling, probably by postal authorities when they approved an office on July 15, 1869.
+The village’s founders originally called it “Leesville” but soon renamed it “Wauhoo.”
+The word is thought to come from a bush that grew along nearby creeks and was used by the Otoe tribe for medicinal purposes.
+The “u” was dropped from the spelling—probably by postal authorities when they approved an office on July 15, 1869.

 It is the only town in the USA by that name.